awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-ipad-client.md

 ## Disconnect<a name="ipad_disconnect"></a>

-To disconnect the iPad client, display the radial menu, tap the disconnect icon, and tap **Disconnect**\.
+To disconnect the iPad client application, display the radial menu, tap the disconnect icon, and tap **Disconnect**\.
 You can also log off of the WorkSpace, which disconnects the client\.

+**To quit the WorkSpaces iPad client application**

+1. Open the App Switcher by doing one of the following:
+   + Swipe up from the bottom edge and pause in the center of the screen\.
+   + Double\-click the **Home** button \(on an iPad with a **Home** button\)\.

+1. Swipe up on the WorkSpaces iPad client application to close it\.

 ## Clipboard Support<a name="ipad_clipboard_support"></a>